 The second way is also known as market making.

 Think of market making as a very simple concept.
-Let’s assume that I want to make a market in black board markers.
+Let’s assume that I want to make a market in blackboard markers.
 In order to do this, I will have to sell or buy them depending on what the customer wants.
 This means that at any given point in time, I have an inventory.
-I need to track the cost of my inventory, so that whenever I am buying and selling the markers, I am always trying to push my average cost down by buying below the cost, and I am pushing my selling price higher by selling above my cost.
+I need to track the cost of my inventory so that whenever I am buying and selling with the makers, I am always trying to push my average cost down by buying below the cost, and I am pushing my selling price higher by selling above my cost.

-Now, take this same concept to a bond, which is illiquid because there are no buyers and sellers in the market.
+Now, take this same concept to a bond that is illiquid because there are no buyers and sellers in the market.

-If you become known as the person who is buying and selling that bond, you are now a market maker.
-It is not necessary that the inventory of markers will be held on your own books.
-Depending on how well you understand the market, you can make direct on the spot deals between buyers and sellers.
-This is known as the market making function.
+If you are the person who is buying and selling that bond, you are now a market maker.
+It is not necessary that you hold the inventory of the maker on your own books.
+Depending on how well you understand the market, you can make direct, on the spot deals between buyers and sellers.
+We call this the market making function.
 Most brokers do a similar function.
 Exchanges also perform the same function by bringing together buyers and sellers, making them interact with each other and thus enabling them to figure out the price of different securities.

-Thus, the second function that a treasury is supposed to perform is that depending on its mandate, it would like to specialize in one or two securities.
-There are traders who specialize in treasury bills, currencies, corporate bonds, commodities etc.
+Thus, the second function that a treasury department performs depending on its mandate, is specialization in one or two securities.
+There are traders who specialize in treasury bills, currencies, corporate bonds, commodities, etc.

 The third piece is called spread management.
 Spread management within a bank involves restricting the cost of funding to a level reasonably below the level earned on advances and loans.
 In short, it involves ensuring that the costs are less than the earnings.